inductiva/inductiva/tutorials/quick-start/run-your-first-simulation.md

     n_vcpus=90,
     on=machine_group)

-# task.wait() is a blocking call and will only return when the simulation
-# ends.
-However, you can close your terminal without interrupting the
-# simulation and use Inductiva CLI (Command Line Interface) tools to
-# check the status of the simulation from another terminal.
 task.wait()

 # Clean up resources after the simulation
 machine_group.terminate()

-# Let's get a small summary of the run.
+# Get a small summary of the run
 task.print_summary()

 ```
+`The task.wait()` command blocks execution and will only return once the simulation is complete.

+However, you don’t need to keep your terminal open the entire time!

+- You **can safely close your terminal**, and the simulation will continue running in the cloud.
+- To check the simulation status from another terminal, use the Inductiva CLI (Command Line Interface) tools.

 ## Step 3: Run the Simulation